Rule 5160-59-03.2 | OhioRISE: care coordination.

 (viii) Performing referrals and linkages to appropriate services and supports, including natural supports, along the continuum of care;

-(ix) Facilitating discharge planning activities for youth admitted to a PRTF or an inpatient behavioral health facility; and
+(ix) Facilitating discharge planning activities for youth admitted to a facility for behavioral health treatment or inpatient behavioral health treatment; and

 (b) Have documentation of annual fidelity review, monitoring, and adherence to MCC by an independent validation entity recognized by ODM.
 The fidelity review will assess for consistent application of system of care principles adherence to the MCC planning process and service components.

-(c) Submit the child and family-centered care plan to the OhioRISE plan within one business day of completion of the child and family-centered care plan.
+(c) Submit the child and family-centered care plan to the OhioRISE plan upon completion.

 (D) CME care coordinator qualifications.